Autonomous quantum machines and the finite sized Quasi-Ideal clock

 where $\zeta \geq 1$ is a measure of the size of the derivatives of $V_0(x)$,

-where $ V_0^{(k)}(x)$ is the $k^\textup{th}$ derivative with respect to $x$ of $ V_0(x)$, so roughly speaking - the larger the derivatives, the larger is $\zeta$. [see b) Fig. \ref{fig:clocks main text}].
-We further require the derivatives $V_0$ to be such that the lower bound on $b$ in Eq. \eqref{eq:b zeta main text} is finite in order for Eq. \eqref{eq:result 2 main text} to be non-trivial.
+where $ V_0^{(k)}(x)$ is the $k^\textup{th}$ derivative with respect to $x$ of $ V_0(x)$.
+Roughly speaking - the larger the derivatives, the larger is $\zeta$. [see Fig. \ref{fig:clocks main text} b].\footnote{We further require the derivatives $V_0$ to be such that the lower bound on $b$ in Eq. \eqref{eq:b zeta main text} is finite, in order for Eq. \eqref{eq:result 2 main text} to be non-trivial.}

+Note the construction of the potential is analogous to the case of the idealised clock; there the potential is expressed in the conjugate variable ($\hat x_c$) to the Hamiltonian ($\hat p_c$); in the case of the finite clock the potential is diagonal in a basis (of time states) that is mutually unbiased w.r.t. the energy eigenbasis.\Mspace

-As in the case of the idealized clock, this result allows one to implement a unitary on an external system, or any time-dependent interaction that commutes with the Hamiltonian of the system.
-We discuss this in greater detail in a following Section, and bound the errors in the system and the clock at the end of such processes (in comparison to the ideal case).
+As in the case of the idealised clock, this result allows one to implement a unitary on an external system, or any time-dependent interaction that commutes with the Hamiltonian of the system.
+We discuss this in greater detail in Section \ref{sec:Consequences of Quasi-Autonomous control}, and bound the errors in the system and the clock at the end of such processes (in comparison to the idealised case).